taosdata/TDengine/docs/en/14-network/private-link/index.md

 4. Then you can find the **Private DNS names** shown in **Endpoint Details** page.

 ### Step 5: Using the private DNS name to call TDengine Cloud Service
 Now you can access TDengine Cloud service in your VPC using the private DNS name.
-You can find the **private URL** in the [Instance page](https://console.cloud.tdengine.com/instances) in TDengine Cloud.
+You can find the **Private URL** in the [Instances page](https://console.cloud.tdengine.com/instances) in TDengine Cloud.

 ## How to remove the endpoint connection
 1. Disconnect the connection in **endpoint connection list** page in TDengine Cloud.
 Wait the connection status to be DISCONNECTED.